demisto/content/Packs/GenianNAC/Integrations/GenianNAC/README.md

 Use the Genian NAC integration to block IP addresses using the assign tag.

-Genian NAC network sensing technology powered by Device Platform Intelligence (DPI) discovers and pre
+Genian NAC network sensing technology powered by Device Platform Intelligence (DPI) discovers and presents all detected devices’ business contextual and risk-related information along with their technical information without disturbing existing network infrastructure.
+The resulting intelligence enhances visibility and allows operators to detect and respond to any non-compliant or compromised devices in real time.

-With the result of comprehensive network visibility, Genian NAC can ensure compliance from all connec
+With the result of comprehensive network visibility, Genian NAC can ensure compliance from all connected devices by leveraging Virtual In-Line Packet Inspection which operates at Layer 2.
+This technology has complete control over endpoint device traffic over TCP and UDP by eliminating the need for complex configurations and network changes.

 ## Genian NAC Module Requirements

-Before you can use this integration in Demisto, you need to enable certain modules in your Genian NAC
+Before you can use this integration in Demisto, you need to enable certain modules in your Genian NAC environment.

 #### Genian NAC Web Console

 1. This is the network address of the Genian NAC Enterprise or standalone Appliance.
-(The host on whi
+(The host on which the the Genian NAC is hosted.)
+For example, if the Genian NAC is hosted at the IP address *192.168.100.100*, then you enter *https://192.168.10.100:8443/mc2*

 #### Enforcement Mode